nicoleepaixao/nicoleepaixao/README.md

 **`DevOps (Developer/Criative/@kodar.br®️)`**

-I am an independent developer and content creator, challenging myself to build creative, high-quality projects that address customer pain points, developed from the ground up, from planning and design to solving real-world problems with code or no-code.
-Passionate about sharing knowledge and believe in the power of collaboration for growth.
-I love to travel, which inspires me in my projects and brings new ideas, and I'm a sports enthusiast.
+I am an independent developer, challenging myself to build creative and high-quality projects that address the needs of clients.
+Developed from scratch, from the planning and design of the solution to solving real-world problems using low-code or no-code approaches.
+I share knowledge and believe in the power of collaboration for growth.
+Having freedom is what inspires me in my projects and brings new ideas.
 I share more content on my company's Instagram profile <a href="https://www.instagram.com/kodar.br/">@kodar.br</a>®️.
 Follow us there ッ

    <p align="left">
       <a href="https://github.com/nicoleepaixao?tab=followers">